Itheum/architecture-diagrams/live_whitepaper.md

 # Fraud Detection — “Gaming” the system <a name="fraud-1"></a>

-As detailed in the above sections, the Itheum Data DEX allows for the sale of personal datasets.
-The reward for each sale will be paid out in the platform’s native 🔼ITHEUM utility tokens.
-As the demand for 🔼ITHEUM tokens grows we anticipate there will be malicious individuals or parties that try and “game the system” with the intention of obtaining 🔼ITHEUM or disrupting the market activity of legitimate data trade.
+As detailed in the above sections, the Itheum Data DEX allows for the trade of personal data.
+The reward for each trade will be distributed in the platform’s native $ITHEUM utility tokens.
+As the demand for $ITHEUM tokens grows we anticipate there will be malicious individuals or parties that try and “game the system” to obtain $ITHEUM tokens or disrupt the market activity of legitimate data trade.

 ## Types of Attacks <a name="fraud-2"></a>
 The following are some attack scenarios we anticipate:

 ### 1. Selling Fake Data
 A malicious user or a botnet can potentially spin up 100s of addresses and upload fake data files.
 The intention here would be to spray attack dummy datasets and mask them as legitimate datasets.
-For e.g. If a Data Coalition that aligns with the “sale of health data for commercial use-cases” has a high return in terms of sales — the malicious party can upload fake data and tag it as legitimate blood pressure readings.
+E.g. If a Data Coalition that aligns with the “sale of health data for commercial use-cases” has a high return in terms of sales — the malicious party can upload fake data and tag it as legitimate blood pressure readings.
 The malicious party can then align to the above Data Coalition and the data is then piped into the Data Coalition’s data pool.
 This kind of attack will diminish the data quality of the overall Data Coalition as buyers will rate the pool data quality as low and/or request refunds.
-The malicious party would intend to attempt to pass for legitimate data and in return earn some 🔼ITHEUM tokens before the act is discovered and blacklisted.
+The malicious party would intend to attempt to pass for legitimate data and in return earn some $ITHEUM tokens before the act is discovered and blacklisted.

-The attack can also happen in a direct peer-to-peer sale method, where the malicious user uploads fake data, write up an appealing and legitimate data preview headline, and hope that a buyer will be tricked into making the 🔼ITHEUM transfer before discovering the data is fake.
+The attack can also happen in a direct peer-to-peer sale method, where the malicious user uploads fake data, write up an appealing and legitimate data preview headline and hope that a buyer will be tricked into making the $ITHEUM transfer before discovering the data is fake.

 ###2) Selling “Doctored Data”
 This is similar to the above attack but instead of uploading and selling fully fake data, the Data Creator/Seller doctors or manufactures data to look like it’s accurate.
 For example, as blood pressure data has a standard “mask” (e.g. 123/89) they can generate some random data that looks like accurate data (134/32, 123/90).
 They can use scripting to generate bulk quantities of doctored data and automate the upload and sale of it as described in the above section (i.e. via a Data Coalition or direct peer-to-peer sale)